How to Prepare an RV for Storing Over Winter

 - Empty rooftop vents, kitchen vents and window screens if they’ve collected dust or debris.

-Once you feel like you’ve completed a thorough interior cleaning, leave your cupboards, drawers and fridge open to avoid musty smells over winter.
+Once you feel like you’ve completed a thorough interior cleaning, leave your cupboards, drawers, and fridge open to avoid musty smells over winter.

 Now that you’ve emptied the inside and cleaned well, it’s time to prep the outside of your RV for the cold months to come.

-- Use a winter cover.
 Whether your RV is protected by an overhang or out in the open air, it’s a good idea to use a cover.
 This provides an extra layer of protection from the elements and keeps it clean.

 Next, turn off your appliances and shut off your gas valve.
 Fuses are often the main reason for battery drain, so by turning everything off and removing your fuses, you can save yourself a headache in the spring.

 Step 4: Choose a Safe Location to Store Your RV Over Winter

 Your RV is prepped for cold weather and you’re ready to tuck it away for the season.
 Choosing where to store it is a big decision, as you want it to be safe and protected from the elements.

-Your possessions are important to you, which is why we offer a variety of storage units to match your needs while offering unshakeable security.
+Your possessions are important to you, and us, which is why we offer a variety of storage units to match your needs while offering unshakeable security.